 The use of glucagon is indicated for the treatment of hypoglycemia in people unable or unwilling to consume carbohydrates by mouth.
-Those in close contact with, or having custodial care of, people with hypoglycemia-prone diabetes (family members, roommates, school personnel, child care providers, correctional institution staff, or coworkers) should be instructed on the use of glucagon kits, including where the kit is and when and how to administer glucagon.
+Those in close contact with, or having custodial care of, people with hypoglycemia-prone diabetes (family members, roommates, school personnel, childcare providers, correctional institution staff, or coworkers) should be instructed on the use of glucagon, including where the glucagon product is kept and when and how to administer.
 An individual does not need to be a health care professional to safely administer glucagon.
-Care should be taken to ensure that glucagon kits are not expired.
+In addition to traditional glucagon injection powder that requires reconstitution prior to injection, intranasal glucagon and glucagon solution for subcutaneous injection recently received U.S. Food and Drug Administration approval.
+Care should be taken to ensure that glucagon products are not expired.